lumyjuwon/KoreaNewsCrawler/README.md

 * **set_category(category_name)**

  This method is setting categories that you want to crawl.
- Categories that can be entered into parameters are 'politics', 'economy', 'society', 'lifeculture', 'IT/science'.
+ Categories that can be entered into parameters are politics, economy, society, living_culture, IT_science.
  Multiple parameters can be entered.

 * **set_date_range(startyear, endyear, endmonth)**